 Deadly Toxins

 Galerina, Lepiota, and Amanita are all deadly forms of mushrooms.
 They contain one of two toxins, amanitins and palloidins, which can give a pet parent false hope.
-Upon ingesting mushrooms of these varieties, the dog will experience all diarrhoea, vomiting, dehydration, lethargy, and abdominal pain, but within 12 hours, they will appear to get better.
-The owner tends to forget about the incident, and then seven days later, the dog can go into liver failure and seizures and bleed internally and from the nose, mouth, and ears.
+Upon ingesting mushrooms of these varieties, the dog will experience diarrhoea, vomiting, dehydration, lethargy, and abdominal pain, but within 12 hours, they will appear to get better.
+The owner tends to forget about the incident, and then seven days later, the dog can go into liver failure, seizures and bleed internally and from the nose, mouth, and ears.
 The prognosis is slim when this type of poison is introduced to the dog’s body.

 What to Do if your dog eats mushrooms

 Mushrooms are everywhere, and you may not be able to stop your dog from exploring and possibly eating some.
-Should you suspect that your dog has ingested a poisonous mushroom immediately get him to the veterinarian.
+Should you suspect that your dog has ingested a poisonous mushroom, immediately get him to the veterinarian.
 Bring a sample of the mushrooms found in the yard with you to help the Vet determine treatment.

 Prevention is the best way to avoid any ingestion of mushrooms, so check your yard often for any mushrooms and get rid of them immediately.
 Nit all mushrooms are bad, but determining which can be potentially harmful is not as important as completely removing the temptation for your dog to get a snack from the earth.

-How can I prevent dogs eating mushrooms?
+How can I prevent dogs from eating mushrooms?

 If you can prevent your dog from eating mushrooms in the first place.